 With cost increases driving up inflation, it’s more important than ever to run your business efficiently and be on top of your business fundamentals – sales, margin, footfall, and average basket spend – is key.
 Now is also a good time to review your business plan – if you don’t have one, now is a great time to write one as the process helps focus on your business priorities.
 You can download a business plan template here

 Competition for good staff is increasing across the retail environment, so it pays to look after and retain good staff.
-Members of the Retailer Advisory Panel would urge retailers to introduce initiatives to retain your staff, such as increasing training, improving staff facilities in the store, and offering a good living wage.
+The panel would urge retailers to introduce initiatives to retain your staff, such as increasing training, improving staff facilities in the store, and offering a good living wage.
 Now may be a good time to carry out a staff appraisal to let your staff know they are valued.
-If in the event staff do decide to leave, these initiatives will make it more attractive to new people considering joining your team.
+If staff do decide to leave, these initiatives will make it more attractive to new people considering joining your team.
 Checkout our article on retaining staff and download our Staff Appraisal Form here.

 Availability continues to be an ongoing issue, which the panel believes is likely to continue well into spring and summer 2022.
 Gaps on shelves could result in shoppers going elsewhere and risk losing your customer for good.
 By investing in existing and new supplier relationships it will help you access the stock you need to minimise availability gaps.
-Panel member Kay Patel extended his supplier relationships to 5 Wholesalers to do just this and manage risk.
+Panel member Kay Patel extended his supplier relationships to 5 Wholesalers to do just this.
 Read more here.